 It is the absolute minimum on which you can survive.
-Your ‘survival’ budget is not a budget that will afford you the lifestyle to which you aspire or even the lifestyle you are accustomed to.
+Your ‘survival’ budget is not one that will afford you the lifestyle to which you aspire or even the one you are accustomed to.
 Still, you can survive on it for several months without feeling the pinch.
 We lived on a ‘survival’ budget for approximately seven months.

-Here is how to estimate your ‘survival’ budget using what you already know about your fixed spending, changeable spending, and variable spending.
+Here is how to estimate your ‘survival’ budget using what you already know about your fixed, changeable, and variable spending.
 It works best if you use The Money Principle Monthly Budget Planner.

 Now that you have all the information you need, you must: